streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    def get_profile_dataset(number_of_items: int = 20, seed: int = 0) -> pd.DataFrame:
    ```

    The `@st.cache_data` decorator turns `get_profile_dataset()` into a cached function.
-Streamlit saves the output of a cached functions to reuse when the cached function is called again with the same inputs.
-This keeps you app performant when rerunning as part Streamlit's execution model.
+Streamlit saves the output of a cached function to reuse when the cached function is called again with the same inputs.
+This keeps your app performant when rerunning as part of Streamlit's execution model.
 For more information, see [Caching](/develop/concepts/architecture/caching).

    The `get_profile_dataset` function has two parameters to configure the size of the data set and the seed for random generation.
 This example will use the default values (20 members in the set with a seed of 0).
-The funtion will return a `pandas.DataFrame`.
+The function will return a `pandas.DataFrame`.

 1. Initialize an empty list to store data.